-- conduct nonclinical and clinical development of our product candidates or any future product candidate; - seek to identify and acquire additional product candidates; - acquire or in-license other products and technologies; - enter into collaboration arrangements with regards to product discovery or development; - develop manufacturing processes;

-- seek marketing approvals for any of our product candidates that successfully complete clinical trials; - establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - maintain, expand, and protect our intellectual property portfolio; - hire additional personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - operate as a public company.
+- conduct nonclinical and clinical development of our product candidates or any future product candidate; - seek to identify and acquire additional product candidates; - acquire or in-license other products and technologies; - enter into collaboration arrangements with regards to product discovery or development; - develop manufacturing processes; - · seek marketing approvals for any of our product candidates that successfully complete clinical trials; - establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - maintain, expand, and protect our intellectual property portfolio; - hire additional personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - operate as a public company.

 To become and remain profitable, we must develop and eventually commercialize a product or products with significant market potential.
 This will require us to be successful in a range of challenging activities, including completing clinical trials of our product candidates, obtaining marketing approval for these product candidates and manufacturing, marketing and selling those products for which we obtain marketing approval.
-We may never succeed in these activities and, even if we do, may never generate revenues that are significant or large enough to achieve profitability.
+We may never succeed in these activities, including if we do not have available financial resources to allow us to pursue clinical trials and other clinical development activities, and, even if we are successful, we may never generate revenues that are significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of the Company, could impair our ability to raise capital, maintain our nonclinical and clinical development efforts, and expand our business or continue our operations and may require us to raise additional capital that may dilute the ownership interest of common stockholders.
 A decline in the value of the Company could also cause stockholders to lose all or part of their investment.